opencog/link-grammar/data/th/LINKDOC.md

 ### O

-This directed connects an object to its main verb.
+This directed link connects an object to its main verb.

 ```
     +-------LWs-------+--------->AVpr--------->+